guybedford/module-property-refined-proposal/README.md

 ### Package boundary detection

 * For a given module, the package.json file is checked in that folder, continuing to check parent folders for a package.json if none is found.
 If we reach a parent folder of `node_modules`, we stop this search process.
-* When no package.json format is found, NodeJS would default to loading any module as CommonJS.
-This would throw for attempting to load an ES module file with no package.json format present (no [unambiguous grammar implementation](https://github.com/bmeck/UnambiguousJavaScriptGrammar/blob/master/README.md) being provided here).
+* When no package.json module property is found, NodeJS would default to loading any module as CommonJS.
+This would throw for attempting to load an ES module file with no package.json module property present (no [unambiguous grammar implementation](https://github.com/bmeck/UnambiguousJavaScriptGrammar/blob/master/README.md) being provided here).
 * When loading an `.mjs` file or a source with a `"use module"`, the format is implied by the extension, loading as an ECMAScript module.

 These rules are taken into account in the [draft resolver specification here](spec.md).